-- Eight of the ten metrics are common to all institutions.
-These include metrics on employment after graduation, cost to the student, graduation rates, academic progress, programs of strategic emphasis, and university access rates. - The ninth metric was updated by the BOG on November 5, 2020 and replaced Metric 9 (percent of bachelor's degrees without excess hours) with two (2) new metrics.
-These two new metrics, Metrics 9a and 9b (worth 5 points each for a combined 10), are regarding 2-year graduation rates for Florida College System (FCS) full-time transfer students with an earned Associate of Arts; and 6-year graduation rates for first-time in college students who are awarded a Pell Grant in their first year. - The final metric is chosen by each university board and must be applicable to the mission of the university and have not been previously chosen for the model.
+- In general, seven of the ten metrics are common to all institutions.
+These include metrics on employment after graduation, cost to the student, graduation rates, academic progress, programs of strategic emphasis, and university access rates. - The ninth metric was updated by the BOG on November 2022 removing the two-year graduation rate and replacing it with three-year graduation rate for AA transfer students.
+The two metrics, Metrics 9a and 9b (worth 5 points each for a combined 10), pertain to graduation rates for Florida College System (FCS) full-time transfer students with an earned Associate of Arts; and 6-year graduation rates for first-time in college students who are awarded a Pell Grant in their first year. - The final metric is chosen by each university board and must be applicable to the mission of the university and not been previously chosen for the model.
 UNF BOT selected the percent of undergraduate full-time equivalent students enrolled in online courses.